Learn how to add some farmhouse charm to your home with this inexpensive, inspirational DIY sign.

 To Make the Print:

-Start out by printing out this free printable.
+Start out by typing and printing out your message in your choice of fonts.
+You are welcome to use my DIY Inspirational Dining Room Sign Printable.
 I brought it to Staples to be enlarged to be 16″ x 20″.
 They were able to have it ready the next day, with a cost of only $1.80.

 To Make the Frame: